 One of the most remarkable record of a woman warrior, who passed for a man and fought like one, is that for a man and fought like one, is that of Christian Cavenagh.
 She lived in Eng-She was marland in the last century ried and had three children.
 Her husband, after the humane methods of the time, was kidnaped and carried off to Holland.
 Holland.
 There he had to enlist as a private soldier.
-Christian, hearing this. dressed as a man and enlisted as a dressed as a man and enlisted as a private soldier to be near her husband.
+Christian, hearing this, dressed as a man and enlisted as a dressed as a man and enlisted as a private soldier to be near her husband.
 She was wounded at the battle of Landen, made prisoner by the French and was carried to St. Germain-en-Laye, where she remained until she was exchanged.

-where she remained until she was exchanged.
+where she remained until she was ex-changed.
 She quarreled with her sergeant, fought a duel with him and was transferred to another regiment.
-Again she was wounded at Ramillies.
+Again she was wound-ed at Ramillies.
 While in the hospital there her secret was discovered.
 She was, however, permitted to remain with the regiment as a cook.
 Many English army officers who are still alive recall the case of "Dr. James Barry," as the lady was called.
-Fifty years ago her successful disguise was a current topic for gossip in the English army.
-An army surgeon had served successively at the Cape, at Malta and the Barbados.
-This person was small, thin, wrinkled, with strong vegetarian opinions.
+Fifty years ago her successful disguise was a current topic for gosslp in the English army.
+An army surgeon had served suc-cessively at the Cape, at Malta and the Barbados.
+This person was small, blin, winkled, with strong vegetarian opin-ions.
 At the Cape he fought a duel with an officer who had called him a woman.

-Mrs. Lindley, the wife of a soldier, herself a soldier, went through some of the sharpest engagements of the Civil War disguised as a man.

-Mr. and Mrs. Lindley had been married only a few months when the bridegroom was called to serve and enlisted in Company D, Sixth Ohlo cavalry.
+Mrs. Lindley, the wife of a soldier, her-self a soldier, went through some of the sharpest engagements of the Civil War disguised as a ma.
+Mr and Mrs. Lindley had been married only a few months when the bridegroom was called to serve and enlisted in Com-pany D, Sixth Ohio cavairy.
+At Yorktown Mrs. Lindley, who had taken the name of "Tommy," was under fire for the first time.
+She bore it well, showing none of the nervousness of her sex.
+She was successively in the battles of Fort Magruder, Hanover C. H., Bull